< Facial muscles >

 The tympanic cavity can be thought of as a square box.
 In the figure above, its lateral wall including the tympanic membrane is opened like a lid to expose the inside.
 This representation is similar to that of the cavernous sinus (Fig. 4-11).

-Even though it is not depicted in the Fig. 4-52, both the tympanic membrane and promontory bulge into the tympanic cavity.
+Even though it is not depicted in Fig. 4-52, both the tympanic membrane and promontory bulge into the tympanic cavity.
 As a result, the tympanic cavity is actually a biconcave disc like a red blood cell.
-The promontory is formed by the cochlea in the internal ear (Fig. 4-55).

 Fig. 4-53.
 Tympanic cavity, its connections.